htcondor/htcondor/docs/man-pages/condor_drain.rst

 others.
 By default, the resources used by the newly-retired jobs do not become available for use by other jobs until the machine exits the draining state (see below).
-The **-start** expression you supply replaces the draining machine’s normal ``START`` expression for the duration of the draining state, potentially making those resources available.
+The **-start** expression you supply replaces the draining machine's normal ``START`` expression for the duration of the draining state, potentially making those resources available.
 See section `Policy Configuration for Execute Hosts and for Submit Hosts <../admin-manual/policy-configuration.html>`__ for more